Bosniak epic poetry: Characteristics

 Bosniak epic poetry, just like epic poetry belonging to other people contains mention of heroic and extraordinary deeds done by characters that can be described by the same terms.
-A often occurence among the most popular figures is that they challenge foes to duels (mejdane) no matter if they're tired or wounded.
-The heroic figure, despite their wounds or troubles, still defeats their enemy because of their sheer combat prowess.
+An often occurrence among the most popular figures such as Đerzelez is that they challenge foes to duels (mejdane).

-Fairies, dragons and werewolves

 There is also a pre-Islamic element that can be found in Bosniak epic poetry.
 It is not rare for a fairy (vila) to heal or guide the epic figure through his journeys.
 This is a trait that Bosniak folk poetry shares with other South Slavic and Slavic national poetries.
 A good example of this would be the poem "The Mountain Fairies Heal Mujo Hrnjica" (Muja liječe vile planinkinje) where the mountain fairies heal the wounded hero Mujo and help him return home.

-Except for the fairies being helpful in times of need, there is also a oral tradition in the Krajina region that is connected to the birth of Mujo and Halil Hrnjica.
+Except for the fairies being helpful in times of need, there is also an oral tradition in the Krajina region that is connected to the birth of Mujo and Halil Hrnjica.
 It says that "the mountain fairy nursed them with her milk, from which Mujo received great strength and heroism, and Halil with morning dew, from which he received great beauty."
 According to tradition, the mountain fairy defended the Kladuša tower and town against the attacks of the invaders along with the inhabitants of Krajina, and thus the mythological being of the fairy stayed with the people.
 Today the old town is called "Vilinski" (Fairy Town).

-The dragon is also a prominent figure Bosniak epic poetry.
-The dragon would usually be a positive figure but could also be portrayed as a negative figure in some instances.
-In other instances, Đerzelez Alija could be the dragon.
-Cases of Sibinjanin Janko (John Hunyadi) being portrayed as a fiery werewolf also exist.
+Folk tales among Krajina singers used to tell of a romantic legend where the originator of all heroic epic from Krajina is a mysterious beauty (most likely a fairy) known as "Ajka Blidolika", a girl from Udbina, it is claimed that she gave the book of songs (Pjesmarica) to someone who spread the songs.
+The Croat ethnographer Luka Marjanović even embarked on an unsuccessful search for a mysterious book written in Turkish, which was rumored to be in the possession of Bey Beširević from Ostrožac.